 If God did 99% and you did 1%, who determined the outcome — the 99% or the 1%?
 In every transaction in the universe, the deciding factor is the one that tips the scale.
 Your 1% is the hero of the story.
 Is that grace?

 Monergism and synergism cannot both be true.
 Either God alone is the efficient cause of regeneration, or human cooperation is necessary.
-Scripture is unambiguous: the new birth is "not of the will of man, but of God" (John 1:13).
+Scripture is unambiguous: the new birth is "not of natural descent, nor of human decision or a husband's will, but [of] God" (John 1:13).
 God "made us alive" when we were "dead" (Eph 2:5).

 Every biblical metaphor for conversion — creation, resurrection, new birth, heart transplant — depicts a unilateral divine act upon an incapable recipient.
 Not one metaphor depicts a cooperative venture between equals.
 The consistent testimony of Scripture is monergistic: salvation is of the Lord (Jonah 2:9).